k1nh00/Introduction/README.md

 # Introduction
-only readme
-hey there, it is dukinhu
+Hey there.
+It is dukinhu.